badola/blog/cpp/if_you_see_cut_paste.md

         swap_firstname_lastname(name);
         std::cout << name ;    // BADOLA,ABHINAV
     }

+This is not only limited to string permutations but also to all sequenced containers alike.
+So where can we use in `std::vector`?

 > A few years back I was astonished when a leading STL expert told me that they discovered that they could use rotate to speed up a quadratic implementation of the insert member function.
 I assumed that it was self-evident.
 >
 > Alexander Stepanov